broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 More information about the different tags used to flag the data can be found in the [Bam_tags documentation](./Bam_tags.md).

 #### 1. Partition CBs
-To allow for optimal scaling, the workflow first uses the [FastqProcessing task](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/FastqProcessing.wdl) to partition the input array of forward and reverse read FASTQ files by uncorrected CBs.
+To optimally scale for large files, the workflow first uses the [FastqProcessing task](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/FastqProcessing.wdl) to partition the input array of forward and reverse read FASTQ files by uncorrected CBs.
 The resulting array contains FASTQ files that are \~30 GB in size.

 #### 2. Correct CBs, trims reads, align, annotate genes, correct UMIs, and count genes
-Then, the [STARsoloFastq task](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlign.wdl) uses the partitioned FASTQ files to perform CB correction, alignment, gene annotation, and counting.
+The [STARsoloFastq task](https://github.com/broadinstitute/warp/blob/master/tasks/skylab/StarAlign.wdl) uses the partitioned FASTQ files to perform CB correction, alignment, gene annotation, and counting.

 **CB correction**

 Although the function of the CBs is to identify unique cells, barcode errors can arise during sequencing, such as the incorporation of the barcode into contaminating DNA or sequencing and PCR errors.
-This makes it difficult to distinguish unique cells from artifactual appearances of the barcode.
+This makes it difficult to distinguish unique cells from barcode artifacts.
 The STARsoloFastq task uses the STAR aligner to evaluate barcode errors by comparing the R1 FASTQ sequences against a 10x chemistry-specific whitelist of known barcode sequences.

 Corrected barcodes are those that come within one edit distance ([Hamming  distance](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5410656/)) of matching the whitelist of barcode sequences.
 This is specified in the STAR parameter  `--soloCBmatchWLtype 1MM_multi_Nbase_pseudocounts`, which allows multiple matches in the whitelist with 1 mismatched base and uses posterior probability calculation to choose one of the matches.
 Additionally, it adds pseudocounts of 1 to all whitelist barcodes and allows multi-matching of CBs with N-bases to the whitelist.